Peary Land: Peary's explorations

 The area is named after Robert E. Peary, who first explored it during his expedition of 1891 to 1892.
-Originally, Peary Land was believed to be an island, separated from the main island by the so-called Peary Channel, an assumed connection between Nordenskiöld Fjord and Independence Fjord which in fact did not exist.
+Originally, Peary Land was believed to be an island, separated from the main island by the so-called Peary Channel, an assumed connection between Nordenskiöld Fjord and Independence Fjord which in fact does not exist.
 Ludvig Mylius-Erichsen (1872–1907), the ill-fated leader of the Denmark expedition, searched in vain for the Peary Channel in 1907 and was misled to his death by existing maps.
 Knud Rasmussen's First Thule Expedition confirmed in 1912 that Peary Land is a peninsula.
-There are more than 200 kilometers of dry land up to 1500 meters high between Nordenskiöld Fjord and Independence Fjord.
+There are more than 200 km of dry land up to 1500 m high between Nordenskiöld Fjord and Independence Fjord.

 Research and mining

-There are two Arctic research stations on Jørgen Brønlund Fjord, Brønlundhus (erected in 1948) and Cape Harald Moltke (erected in 1972).
+There are two Arctic research stations on Jørgen Brønlund Fjord: Brønlundhus (erected in 1948) and Cape Harald Moltke (erected in 1972).
 Both stations were built on the initiative of Eigil Knuth and have been the basis for many scientific expeditions.
 Cape Harald Moltke station was built later in connection with use of the natural runway east of Jørgen Brønlund Fjord mouth.
-The stations are located 10 km from each other on either side of the fjord, with Brønlundhus on the western side, and communication between them in summer is by boat, depending on ice conditions.
-Since the death of Eigil Knuth, the stations have been administered by Peary Land Foundation.
+The stations are located 10 km from each other on either side of the fjord, with Brønlundhus on the western side.
+Travel between them in summer is by boat, depending on ice conditions.
+Since the death of Eigil Knuth, the stations have been administered by the Peary Land Foundation.
 Today, Brønlundhus can be characterised as a museum, with a collection of artefacts from polar explorations.

-In 1993 zinc and lead deposits were discovered in the Citronen Fjord.
+In 1993, zinc and lead deposits were discovered in the Citronen Fjord.
 They are deemed the largest yet unexploited zinc deposits in the world, and the exploitation of the Citronen mine is in the preparation phase.
 Important zinc and barium deposits have also been found at Navarana Fjord.